 This article does not refer to the costs involved in winding up an estate and which must be paid before the heirs can inherit.

-If there is a shortfall on the costs, (where there are no real assets), then the heirs must pay the costs or the assets must be sold to pay for the costs.
+If there is a shortfall on the costs, (where there are no real assets), then the heirs must pay the costs of the assets that must be sold to pay for the costs.

 All debts must be paid before the heirs can receive their assets.